GoogleChromeLabs/asyncify/README.md

 This is a JavaScript wrapper intended to be used with Asyncify feature of Binaryen.

 Together, they allow to use asynchronous APIs (such as most Web APIs) from within WebAssembly written and compiled from any source language.
+For a complete write up with examples, please refer to the [Asyncify article](https://web.dev/asyncify/) on web.dev.

 ## Usage